trevorcj/co-shopping/README.md

 - **HTML, CSS, JavaScript:** For the frontend.
 - **Firebase Realtime Database:** Provides backend functionality for real-time synchronization.

+## Choices

+Initially, I considered using LocalStorage to manage the shopping list.
+However, LocalStorage only stores data locally on a user’s device, which meant no updates could be shared between users in real-time.
+This limitation made it unsuitable for a collaborative app like Co-Shopping."

+To overcome this, I implemented Firebase Realtime Database.
+Unlike LocalStorage, Firebase provides a centralized cloud-based solution that allows multiple users to access and update the same data in real-time.
+I was able to ensure that any changes made by one user are immediately visible to all other users, creating a seamless collaborative experience.

 ## Files

 - `index.html`: Main structure of the app.